 Until the farmer turned his sheep out into our field.

 These sheep did not ‘baa’, they positively vomited a dreadful ‘murghhh!‘ They disturbed our sleep and interrupted our conversations, but they were also very funny.

 We occasionally quote these sheep to each other to this day.

-The farm where we camped was called Blagdon Farm and the elderly couple that lived there were Mr and Mrs Melhuish.
+The farm was called Blagdon Farm and the elderly couple that lived there were Mr and Mrs Melhuish.
 Mrs Melhuish had a wooden leg so naturally we called her – among ourselves – Mrs Pegleg.
-She baked us a huge fruit cake and supplied us with jugfulls of milk from the cows (with cream . . . ).
+She baked us a huge fruit cake and supplied us with jugfulls of cream-laden milk from their cows.